peteygao/pyfaucet-networking/README.md

 ```

 The above demonstrates a very easy way for pyfaucet to send a datagram to a GM client.

+On the GM side, there is a pyfaucet_networking.gml file which should be imported into your GM project (Faucet Networking .gex should be installed.
+Available separately here: https://github.com/Medo42/Faucet-Networking-Extension/).

 ##Helper Functions
 Due to the nature of datagrams and the way Faucet Networking handles strings, there is no way to know ahead of time how long a string is (Faucet Networking, unlike 39dll, does not use null byte delimiters).
 To make it easier to send and receive strings, there are 3 helper functions to write strings: